pisandelli/eg-test/README.md

 # EG-TEST

-This is a studies repo
+This repo is for studies